LiteSVM Docs

 1. Enable Sysvars: Call withSysvars() before using clock methods

-2. Warp Forward: Use warpToSlot(slot) to advance time
+2. Warp Forward: Use warpToSlot(slot) to advance the slot

-3. Read Clock: Use getClock() to get current slot, epoch, timestamp
+4. Read Clock: Use getClock() to read current slot, epoch, timestamp

 5. Test Pattern: Test before and after time boundaries